 Overnight students will check in at the residence hall on Sunday evening and check out on Saturday morning.
 Day students will check in on Monday morning between 8-8:30am.
 Early drop off is available between 7:30-8:00am.
 Classrooms are located around campus, and students may travel by foot, bus or university vehicle to get to classrooms or other camp activities.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

 Day Camp - $410

 This course is designed for students with little to no experience in the Culinary Arts.

 All students will need to wear closed toe shoes.
-A detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.
+A detailed list of supplies needed for your camp program will be emailed to you three weeks before camp begins.